 The District has entered into certain financing and reimbursement agreements with a Developer within the District which provides for the Developer to make payments on behalf of the District for drainage facilities.
 The District has an obligation to reimburse the Developer for these costs from future bond issues to the extent approved by the Commission.
-The District has recorded a liability to the Developer of \$1,332,886 for completed projects as of December 31, 2023.
-The actual amounts owed, including developer interest, will be calculated at the time debt is issued to reimburse the Developer.
-See Note 19.
+The District's liability to the Developer was paid in full during year ending December 31, 2024.
 The following table summarizes the current fiscal year activity related to unreimbursed developer costs for completed projects:

-Due to Developer, beginning of year \$ - 0 -
+Due to Developer, beginning of year \$ 1,332,886

-Additions 1,332,886

-Reimbursements -0-
+Reimbursements 1,332,886

-Due to Developer, end of year \$ 1,332,886
+Due to Developer, end of year \$ - 0 -